 CTRL-C in this case, the job and the printing will be stopped.

 You can use the following query to see all the result modes in action:

 This query performs a bounded word count example.

 In changelog mode, the visualized changelog should be similar to:

 In table mode, the visualized result table is continuously updated until the table program ends with:

-Both result modes can be useful during the prototyping of SQL queries.
-In both modes, results are stored in the Java heap memory of the SQL Client.
+All these result modes can be useful during the prototyping of SQL queries.
+In all these modes, results are stored in the Java heap memory of the SQL Client.
 In order to keep the CLI interface responsive, the changelog mode only shows the latest 1000 changes.
 The table mode allows for navigating through bigger results that are only limited by the available main memory and the configured maximum number of rows (

 Attention Queries that are executed in a batch environment, can only be retrieved using the